meghakachhawa05/Ajmerconnect/README.md

 # Ajmerconnect
-Ajmerconnect is a webapp specially design for Ajmer municipality under the SSIP hackathon 2023 , Ajmerconnect provides complete hospital appointment booking as well as complete ticket booking of all the public aminities of Ajmer
+Ajmerconnect provides complete hospital appointment booking as well as complete ticket booking of all the public aminities of Ajmer , it also provide faclility to book and verfy ticket fromandmin side , and also hospital management from hospital side , it also provide details and direction